 When you breathe in, your red blood cells carry oxygen from your lungs to the rest of your body.
 Then they carry carbon dioxide back to the lungs for you to breathe out.
 A typical red blood cell lives about 120 days.

 Your body’s immune system makes proteins called antibodies that help you fight off infections.
-Some of these antibodies are called cold agglutinins, because they’re triggered when you’re in temperatures between freezing and 50 degrees F.
+Some of these antibodies are called cold agglutinins because they’re triggered when your body’s temperature is below normal.

 With CAD, those antibodies attach themselves to red blood cells instead of to bacteria or viruses and eventually kill the red blood cells.
 When they do that faster than your body can replace red blood cells, it leads to a condition called anemia, which is when your body doesn’t have enough red blood cells.